SURRY HILLS ranks 774th in NSW when it comes to estimated capital gains experienced by property investors over the past three years.

 Also in SURRY HILLS, the median home price is sitting at $1,700,000, and the average rent at $900, this suggests property owners could potentially earn a 2.75% increase in gross rental yield.

-Property investors have seen a -1.14% drop in SURRY HILLS based on a decrease in median home prices for the past three months.
+Property investors have seen a 1.19% gain in SURRY HILLS based on an increase in median home prices for the past three months.

 Real estate investors could earn a rental income of $650 based on current median home prices for the suburb.